John Rassias: Early life

-John A. Rassias was born on August 20, 1925 to Athanathios and Eleni (Leonardakis) Rassias, immigrants from Georgitsi, Greece.
+John A. Rassias was born in Manchester, New Hampshire on August 20, 1925, to Athanathios and Eleni (Leonardakis) Rassias, immigrants from Georgitsi, Greece.
 A WWII veteran, Rassias enlisted in the Marines, fought on Okinawa, and was part of the occupying forces.
 Rassias later referred to his experience in the war as important to his understanding of how cultural and linguistic understanding connects people of varying backgrounds and experiences.
 As Rassias states in his upcoming book To Be Human, the Unzipped Mind: "I am born in Manchester, New Hampshire, to a Greek father and Greek mother.
 Then some buddies and I invade Okinawa.
 Then I become a teacher...The war has ended...
 As the Occupation wears on I come into contact with more and more Japanese.
 Suspicion and distrust give way gradually to the need to communicate and work with them.
 I roam over the destroyed city (Sasebo)…The desire to understand the Japanese eventually overcomes the hate we’ve absorbed in our training and in combat, it is displaced by the simple human response of sympathy for the afflicted.
 For the second time in my life, language becomes the arbiter between me and others.
 Emotion.
 Learning takes place there, for nothing is real unless it touches me and I embrace it."